Accessibility: Audio & Video

 - YouTube: YouTube provides an automated captioning feature that is fairly accurate — though some editing will be required.

 - Kaltura: An auto-captions feature was added to Kaltura in November 2018, but captioning must be requested.
-Please contact an Instructional Designer at the COL for assistance.
+Please contact an Instructional Designer for assistance.

 Transcripts are text-based documents that describe the sequence of spoken and visual information in multimedia presentations using audio and video which can be read back to visually impaired learners using screen readers.
 In addition to dialog, transcripts provide visually impaired learners with descriptions of visual information that is not expressed through the audio.